Consorcio-Madrono/dataverse/doc/sphinx-guides/source/developers/tools.rst

 Vagrant
 +++++++

 Vagrant allows you to spin up a virtual machine running Dataverse on your development workstation.
+You'll need to install Vagrant from https://www.vagrantup.com and VirtualBox from https://www.virtualbox.org.

+We assume you have already cloned the repo from https://github.com/IQSS/dataverse as explained in the :doc:`/developers/dev-environment` section.

-From the root of the git repo, run ``vagrant up`` and eventually you should be able to reach an installation of Dataverse at http://localhost:8888 (or whatever forwarded_port indicates in the Vagrantfile)
+From the root of the git repo, run ``vagrant up`` and eventually you should be able to reach an installation of Dataverse at http://localhost:8888 (or whatever forwarded_port indicates in the Vagrantfile).

-The Vagrant environment can also be used for Shibboleth testing in conjunction with PageKite configured like this:

-service_on = http:@kitename  : localhost:8888 : @kitesecret

-service_on = https:@kitename : localhost:9999 : @kitesecret

-Please note that before running ``vagrant up`` for the first time, you'll need to ensure that required software (GlassFish, Solr, etc.) is available within Vagrant.
-If you type ``cd downloads`` and ``./download.sh`` the software should be properly downloaded.
+Please note that running ``vagrant up`` for the first time should run the ``downloads/download.sh`` script for you to download required software such as Glassfish and Solr and any patches.
+However, these dependencies change over time so it's a place to look if ``vagrant up`` was working but later fails.

 MSV
 +++